Ages 25 and Older

 - Implement policies and procedures to improve suicide care management

-- Promote systematic change and a high-reliability culture around suicide care management
+- Promote systemic change and a high-reliability culture around suicide care management

 Hope and Wellness Screening

-Hope and Wellness Screenings are a comprehensive screening for suicide risk.
+Hope and Wellness Screenings are a comprehensive screening for risks related to mental health and suicide.
 Participants in the Hope and Wellness Screening receive referrals and information on resources, a follow-up call, and a $20 gift card.

 - We also offer the Hope and Wellness Screening at our Agency on a scheduled basis.